Deterring Urban Wildlife

 - Barricade plants with mesh.
 This will keep critters from burrowing into the ground beneath them and from nibbling on leaves and buds.

 - Put up a fence.
 Deter animals from entering your home in the first place with a sturdy fence.
 If you put up an electric fence, it can emit mild electric shocks that will ward off unwanted visitors.
 You can also use mesh to cover gaps in the fencing.
 Additionally, if your problem is only seasonal, you can dismantle it as soon as your problem disappears.

-If you’re looking for a wildlife removal specialist in Toronto or other areas in Ontario, contact Liddle Rascals Wildlife Control.
-We offer expert wildlife removal services that are safe and humane for both the residents and the animals in question.
+If you have a critter problem in Toronto or the Greater Toronto Area, contact Liddle Rascals Wildlife Control.
+We offer critter removal services that are safe and humane for both the residents and the animals in question.
 Our services include a thorough home inspection and advice on repairs, remedies, and prevention.